shader-slang/spec/statements.md

 THEN `if(` e `)` t `else` f checks in c
 ```

-If the condition of an `if` statement is an expression, then it is evaluated against an expected type of `Bool` to yield a value |C|.
+If the condition of an [=if statement=] is an expression, then it is evaluated against an expected type of `Bool` to yield a value |C|.
 If |C| is `true`, then the ThenClause is executed.
 If |C| is `false` and there is a ElseClause, then it is executed.